GuilhermeRuy97/Machine-Learning-Scientist/README.md

 Tracks:

-1. Machine Learning Scientist with Python
+Machine Learning Scientist with Python:

   1. Machine Learning with sicit-learn
   1. Unsupervised Learning in Python
   1. Linear Classifiers in Python